Geometric Prior Based Deep Human Point Cloud Geometry Compression: Methodology

 \subsection{Geometric Prior Representation}

-We utilize the SMPL model~\cite{loper2015smpl} as our geometric prior to construct a comparable human point cloud, which can accurately derive a diverse range of body shapes and poses in a compact, flexible, and expressive manner.
+We employ the SMPL model~\cite{loper2015smpl} as our geometric prior, leveraging its compact and flexible representation to construct a comparable human point cloud that closely matches the shape and pose of the source point cloud.
 The mean template used in our work can be manipulated by a collection of parameters,